 Having read numerous posts about altitude sickness and how one should take it easy on first day in Bolivia, I decided to visit few of the main sights and take it easy getting used to the world’s highest capital city, at 3,650 meters (11,975 feet).

-First stop was at the central post office to get the city postal stamp on my Postal Stamp Memorabilia book.
+First stop was at the central post office to get the city postal stamp on my Postal Stamp Travelogue book.
 Located on the Prado, the post office is a 7-minute downhill walk from Loki Hostel.

 Most of the sights in La Paz are located around the main drag called Prado, but the official name of the street can vary, mainly called Avenida 16 de Julio.
 This is where all the businesses are located and is considered the lowest point in La Paz, with all the by-lanes going uphill from here.